robotpy/robotpy-docs/install/navx.rst

 Use the RobotPy installation script (comes with the RobotPy download), and run the following on your computer while connected to the internet::

-  py -3 -m robotpy_installer download-pip robotpy-navx
+  py -3 -m robotpy_installer download-opkg robotpy-navx

 Then, when connected to the roborio's network, run::

-  py -3 -m robotpy_installer install-pip robotpy-navx
+  py -3 -m robotpy_installer install-opkg robotpy-navx

 For additional details about running robotpy-installer on your computer, see the :ref:`robotpy-installer documentation <install_packages>`.